Recently, I had a really interesting conversation with my dad, a captain on our local police force, about "the stats."

 But a neutral experience is just the beginning—it’s the bare bones of any new growth hack.
 When you can create a delightful experience as an added benefit, you've really found a winning situation.

-But we also need to remember there’s a dark side.
-When growth hacking throws experience to the wind, that’s when things fall apart.
+However, we also need to remember there’s a dark side to growth hacking: When you throw experience to the wind, that’s when things fall apart.

 Why the emphasis on delight, or at the very least, a neutral experience?